Over the Hill with the Swords of a Thousand Men (The Boys episode): Plot

 The Boys take a captured Kenji (Note: As depicted in the previous episode, "Proper Preparation and Planning".) sailing on a stolen yacht, intending to deliver him to Billy Butcher's mentor, Grace Mallory.
 Butcher attempts to apologize to Hughie Campbell for his behavior, but Hughie angrily punches him before Mother's Milk intervenes.
 Kimiko consoles Kenji, but when he asks her to free him, she tearfully refuses, assuring him that she will protect him from his captors.
 Frenchie later approaches Kenji.
 Kenji reveals that Kimiko's muteness is a result of trauma from witnessing her parents being killed and from being kidnapped by the Shining Light Liberation Army, so he and Kimiko created their own sign language to communicate with each other.
 Frenchie asks Kenji to teach him their sign language but Kenji refuses.

 Annie January delivers the vial of Compound-V to a news channel, successfully exposing the truth about the creation of Supes.
 Ashley, Queen Maeve, Black Noir, and the Deep, who were completely unaware of its existence, are devastated.
 Knowing that Annie is responsible, A-Train angrily confronts her.

 During a visit with Ryan, Homelander decides to train his son to use and control his powers.
 Homelander attempts to teach Ryan how to fly, and pushes him off the roof of the house when the boy expresses his unwillingness to jump.
-Ryan doesn’t fly, but instead falls face-first to the ground.
+Ryan doesn't fly, but instead falls face-first to the ground.
 Becca confronts Homelander over his actions.
 Homelander retaliates by criticizing Becca for the way she is raising Ryan, going so far as to forcefully grab her wrist.
-Ryan defends her by using his powers against Homelander and makes Homelander leave.
+Ryan defends her by using his powers against Homelander and makes the now-proud Homelander leave.

 A police helicopter finds the Boys and attempts to stop the yacht.
 Kenji manages to free himself and uses his powers to crash the helicopter.
 The Boys flee on a smaller boat but are pursued by the Deep, who is riding a whale and attempting to block their escape.
 Butcher rams the boat into the whale, killing it instantly and leaving the Deep devastated, while the Boys are forced to continue on foot through the sewers.
 A traumatized Hughie refuses to leave and insists on staying inside the whale until M.M. convinces him to go with them.